goonstation/goonhub-ci/README.md

 What you see here is a collection of legacy code grandfathered in from over the past decade, as well as smattering written hurriedly over a weekend.
 As such, quality is dubious, and comments are sparse.
-This tool is provided as-is and you, the reader, and not expected to be able to run this in any capacity without the underlying server architecture and supporting services.
+This tool is provided as-is and you, the reader, are not expected to be able to run this in any capacity without the underlying server architecture and supporting services.